felipeek/Linked/README.md

 To play multiplayer, the server must be running.

-Unfortunately, the lib folder are not in the repository, so Linked cannot be built just by cloning our repository.
+Unfortunately, the lib folder is not in the repository, so Linked cannot be built just by cloning our repository.

 ## Developer Contact
 1. Felipe Kersting (fekersting@inf.ufrgs.br)